carla-simulator/carla/Docs/tuto_G_pygame.md

 # Pygame for vehicle control

 [__PyGame__](https://www.pygame.org/news) is a cross-platform set of Python modules useful for writing video games.
-It provides a useful way of rendering real-time visual output from CARLA in order to monitor sensor output, such as cameras and control actors such as vehicles.
+It provides a useful way of rendering real-time visual output from CARLA in order to monitor sensor output, such as cameras.
+PyGame can also capture keyboard events, so it is a good way to control actors such as vehicles.

-In this tutorial, we will learn to set up a simple PyGame interface that allows us to monitor autonomous traffic driving around a map controlled by Traffic Manager and then take manual control over any vehicle using they keyboard.
+In this tutorial, we will learn to set up a simple PyGame interface that allows us to monitor autonomous traffic driving around a map controlled by the Traffic Manager (TM) and then take manual control over any vehicle using the keyboard.

 ## Setting up the simulator and initialising traffic manager